The Big Mango is a completely different beast come nightfall, and Bangkok’s best night markets are a proud testament to that fact.

 Open from 17:00 – 01:00 Thursday to Sunday it makes for a fantastic night out.

-If you don’t fancy venturing all the way out past On Nut, check out Rod Fai 2 in Ratchada.
+If you don’t fancy venturing all the way out past On Nut, check out the Rod Fai 2 market in Ratchada.
 It’s a bit smaller than the original, but just as vibrant and easy to get to — you can find it right next to the National Cultural Centre MRT.
-Open from 14:00 – 0:00 Thursday to Sunday.
+It’s open from 14:00 – 0:00 Thursday to Sunday.

 Patpong Night Market

 Squeezed between strip clubs in the Silom district, the chaotic Patpong night market is crammed with foreign tourists seeking souvenirs.

 It’s easy to get distracted in this notorious x-rated nightlife district, but if you manage to avoid temptation you’ll find typically tacky tourist souvenirs, fake brand name clothes and accessories, illegal electrical goods and so on.